Connect with us

 A national group, the Weston A. Price Foundation, advises activists who lobby for raw milk legalization in statehouses across the country.

-The foundation’s president, Sally Fallon Morell, said that when her group launched its website in 1999, 27 states any sales of raw milk.
+The foundation’s president, Sally Fallon Morell, said that when her group launched its website in 1999, 27 states allowed any sales of raw milk.
 Only a few states still totally ban it, she said.

 Fallon Morell lives in rural Maryland, where she raises Jersey cows and complies with her state’s regulations by selling raw milk with labels saying it is for pets.
 “There’s no law against eating pet food,” she said.